Pesticide resistance: Integrated pest management

 The Integrated pest management (IPM) approach provides a balanced approach to minimizing resistance.

-Resistance can be managed by reducing use of a pesticide.
+Resistance can be managed by reducing use of a pesticide: which may also be beneficial for mitigating pest resurgence.
 This allows non-resistant organisms to out-compete resistant strains.
 They can later be killed by returning to use of the pesticide.

 A complementary approach is to site untreated refuges near treated croplands where susceptible pests can survive.

 When pesticides are the sole or predominant method of pest control, resistance is commonly managed through pesticide rotation.
 This involves switching among pesticide classes with different modes of action to delay or mitigate pest resistance.
 The Resistance Action Committees monitor resistance across the world, and in order to do that, each maintains a list of modes of action and pesticides that fall into those categories: the Fungicide Resistance Action Committee, the Weed Science Society of America (the Herbicide Resistance Action Committee no longer has its own scheme, and is contributing to WSSA's from now on), and the Insecticide Resistance Action Committee.
 The U.S. Environmental Protection Agency (EPA) also uses those classification schemes.

 Manufacturers may recommend no more than a specified number of consecutive applications of a pesticide class be made before moving to a different pesticide class.

 Two or more pesticides with different modes of action can be tankmixed on the farm to improve results and delay or mitigate existing pest resistance.